newst4rt/Lyrify/README.md

 - If a line includes your player’s keyword, append it after `--mode wmc`.
 <br></br>

-Using different player instead of Spotify may not work with all players.
-It mostly depends on how accurately the data are transmitted to the target interface.
-The functionality cannot be guaranteed.
+*Using different player instead of Spotify may not work with all players.
+It mostly depends on how accurately the music player transmits data to the target interface.
+The functionality cannot be guaranteed.*

 ### Start ~ Print Modes